novakov-alexey/novakov-alexey.github.io/content/k8s-operator/index.md

 Kubernetes Operator is a dedicated application which automates deployment of complex stateful and stateless applications.
 Such application can be implemented in any language since API-Server is exposing custom resource via REST API using JSON payloads.
 There is no need to have special operator framework or library to enable developers to create new operators easily.
-Just keep a show case app like we have developed and re-use its code to start another operator when needed.
+Just have a show case app like we have developed and re-use its code to start another operator when needed.
 Basically, what is actually needed is a decent Kubernetes client library like the one we used and you are good to go.